rateelbahathiq/holbertonschool-low_level_programming/doubly_linked_lists/README.md

-task 5: Write a function that returns the nth node of a dlistint_t linked list. task 6: Write a function that returns the sum of all the data (n) of a dlistint_t linked list. task 7: Write a function that inserts a new node at a given position.
+task 5: Write a function that returns the nth node of a dlistint_t linked list. task 6: Write a function that returns the sum of all the data (n) of a dlistint_t linked list. task 7: Write a function that inserts a new node at a given position. task 8:Write a function that deletes the node at index index of a dlistint_t linked list.